GAnyc/python-serializer/README.md

 		Base.__init__(self, classTypes, classInstances)

 		## your defines go below
+		... now add class members
 ```

-and below that add class members
-2. To add a relation to an existing class use the generateRelation.
+- To add a relation to an existing class use the generateRelation.
    Take a look at relationTest.py for an example

-3. In 'generator.py' update includeTypes to include the file name
+- In 'generator.py' update includeTypes to include the file name
    and class name